nitoygo/ntree.js/README.md

 ### Node

-NTree is available as an npm module so you can install it with `npm install n-tree` and use it in your code:
+NTree is available as an npm module so you can install it with `npm install ntree.js` and use it in your code:

 ```js
 const ntree = require('ntree.js')